Rahim-sarker/Superhero-Direction-Web/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Live Hello Doctor](https://ecstatic-babbage-85d70a.netlify.app/).

 ## Available Scripts